kwadrnt/linked-lists/README.md

 Each node stores `data` and the `next` node.
 The linked list stores its `head`, which is a  `Node`.

-Take 5 minutes to make 2 observations each about `node.rb` and `singly_linked_list.rb`.
+Take 5 minutes to make 2 observations each about `Node`, `List`, and the `List.prototype` code (JS) or `node.rb` and `singly_linked_list.rb` (Ruby).
 Generate at least one question about this code.

 ### Whiteboarding

-1. On the whiteboard, draw a diagram and write pseudocode for `insert_at_end data` or `insertAtEnd(data)`.
+1. On the whiteboard, draw a diagram and write pseudocode for `insertAt(data)` (JS) or `insert_at_end data` (Ruby).
 When you've confirmed your pseudocode works for some sample input, try translating it into code on the whiteboard.

-1. On the whiteboard, draw a diagram and write pseudocode for `delete data` or `delete(data)`.
+1. On the whiteboard, draw a diagram and write pseudocode for `delete(data)` (JS) or `delete data` (Ruby).
 If you were working in a pair with one marker, switch who's "driving."
 When you've confirmed your pseudocode works for some sample input, try translating it into code on the whiteboard.

 ### Base Coding Challenges

 If you haven't yet, clone this repo.
-Fill in the method stubs from singly_linked_list.rb to your heart's content!
+Fill in the method stubs from `singly-linked-list-starter.js` or `singly_linked_list.rb` to your heart's content!
 Methods like `delete` and `middle_node` are reasonable interview questions.

 ### Stretch Challenges